← Back

 print()

-print(100 / 6) # Will this divide evenly?
+print(100 / 6)

-print("Without fractional amounts, this is: ")
+print("Without fractional amounts, each person gets:")

 print(100 // 6)